How to Merge Tables in Confluence and Reuse Content for Cross-Team Reporting

 If you’re already using enterprise collaboration software such as Atlassian Confluence, your staff are no doubt comfortable whether they’re working face-to-face or remotely.

-So, why not bring your new LMS to Confluence, so they don’t have to learn a new system?
+So, why not bring in your new LMS for Confluence, so they don’t have to learn a new system?
 After all, if they’re learning new content within Confluence, chances are they’ll already be switched on to collaborate.

 LMS for Confluence